 Vitamin E is a powerful, fat-soluble antioxidant that helps protects cell membranes against damage caused by free radicals and prevents the oxidation of LDL cholesterol.
 The term vitamin e encompasses a group of eight compounds, called tocopherols and tocotrienols, with various subsets of each, that comprise the vitamin complex as it is found in nature.

 Good vitamin E food sources include vegetable oils, avocados, spinach, sunflower seeds, wheat germ, nuts, and whole grains.
-Except for an anticoagulant effect, vitamin E has no know toxicity or side effects.
+Except for an anticoagulant effect, it has no known toxicity or side effects.

 Other special considerations for Vitamin E:

-- Because vitamin E is fat-soluble, it’s best absorbed when taken with a meal containing some fat.
+- Because it is fat-soluble, it’s best absorbed when taken with a meal containing some fat.

 - Vitamin E loses its potency when exposed to air, heat, and light, so supplements should be stored in a dark, cool place.

-- People who are taking anticoagulants (blood thinners or aspirin) should take vitamin E supplements only under physician supervision.
+- People who are taking anticoagulants (blood thinners or aspirin) should take it supplements only under physician supervision.

 - If you are taking statins, do not exceed 400 IU of vitamin E because it can dramatically reduce the benefits of some cholesterol drugs.